ambaena/scrum-psm1-cheatsheet/README.md

 - **`Timmings:`**

     - `Sprint`: No more than **1 month**.
-    - `Sprint planning`: Maximun of **8 hours** for a for a one-month Sprint.
+    - `Sprint planning`: Maximun of **8 hours** for a one-month Sprint.
     - `Daily`: **15 min**.
     - `Sprint Review`: Maximun of **4 hours** for a for a one-month Sprint.
     - `Sprint Retrospective`: Maximun of **3 hours** for a for a one-month Sprint.

-- Events are a formal opportunity to inspect and addapt something.
+- Events are a formal opportunity to inspect and adapt something.

 ### Sprint Planning: